OpenFogStack/MockFog-IaC/README.md

 The agent play is started by running the `aws.yml` playbook.

-The repositories and branches that are pulled during the execution of a play are defined at `repositories.yml` (also git ignored), if it does not exist, `repositories_default.yml` will be used.
+The repositories and branches that are pulled during the execution of a play are defined at `repositories.yml.

 ## Configuration